- Is JSTI an advanced opportunity for students who have already engaged in other research opportunities?

 - Is it okay for family to visit during the program?

 Due to safety and security concerns, outside visitors, including family members, are not permitted to visit during the program.
 Family and friends will be invited to attend the final presentations on the last day of the program.

 - What type of supervision is there at JSTI?

 Resident teachers supervise the students when they are not in their research class.
 During the research day, students are supervised by mentors and resident teachers.
 During the overnight hours night chaperones are in the hallways to ensure the safety of the students.

 Students list a preference for research topics and every effort is made to match one of a student’s top 3 with the available research areas.
-The students will focus on a single research topic for the duration of JSTI and collaboration toward a final problem with other groups.
-Students are required to participate in all activities during JSTI, including your research and all cultural/recreational activities.
+The students will focus on a single research topic for the duration of JSTI Students are required to participate in all activities during JSTI, including your research and all cultural/recreational activities.
 Some activities that JSTI has included in the past are a baseball game, escape room, museum visits, lab tours, and bowling, to name a few.
 Activities are specific to the location of each JSTI program such as the Sandia Tram for JSTI West and a visit to the Washington, D.C.
 National Mall for JSTI East.

 - If attendees are interested in a particular subject such as forensic analysis, do they need prior knowledge on that subject?

 No!
 One of the great things about our program is no previous knowledge of the subject is required.
 However, you should know that there is no guarantee that you will be assigned to a specific research area.

 - What is STEM?

 STEM stands for Science, Technology, Engineering, and Math.
 These broad academic disciplines are utilized in everyday life and many career fields.